 Galle Fort is a UNESCO World Heritage Site on the South Western Coast of Sri Lanka.
 It is a lovely fort town and my fondest memory of it is walking on the mighty walls with a lovely lighthouse behind me.

 Galle is an ancient port town – they used to export Cinnamon from here way back in 1400 BCE.
 There are records like Ptolemy’s maps that indicate ancient trade that happened from this port.
-The modern history of Galle though begins with the landing of Portuguese in early 16th CE.
+The modern history though begins with the landing of Portuguese in the early 16th CE.
 In the mid 17th, CE Dutch came and took over this port town.
 It is the Dutch who built this fort edging the Indian Ocean.
-In the late 18th CE and passed on to British – who did not change much in the fort.
+In the late 18th CE and passed on to British – who did not change much in the town.

 Galle – The Walking Town of Sri Lanka